MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/index.md

 # You can do the following if you have set the necessary environment variables or created a .env file
 chat_completion_service = AzureChatCompletion(service_id="my-service-id")
 ```

+> [!NOTE]
-The `AzureChatCompletion` service also supports [Microsoft Entra](https://learn.microsoft.com/en-us/entra/identity/authentication/overview-authentication) authentication.
+> The `AzureChatCompletion` service also supports [Microsoft Entra](https://learn.microsoft.com/en-us/entra/identity/authentication/overview-authentication) authentication.
 If you don't provide an API key, the service will attempt to authenticate using the Entra token.

 # [OpenAI](#tab/python-OpenAI)